MMazzocchi/ad_injector/README.md

 for the upload of a "base" file (the file to inject INTO) and an "ad" file (the file to inject).
 Select files from your machine, and select a time to inject at.

 Click "Submit".
-Once the new MP3 has been generated, it should open in a new tab (you may have disable popup blocking on your web browser).
+Once the new MP3 has been generated, it should trigger a download dialog box (you may have to disable popup blocking on your web browser).